ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 ![Reconcile](pictures/info_reconcile.png)

+## Scanning

+In order to update the currently available quantities of your products, you need to use the **Scan** field.

+It lets you quickly insert the instances of a product you want to count either manually or through **barcode commands**.

+For a list of available barcode templates, check out the **[Command list](command-list.md)**.

+If you're unfamiliar with the process of scanning a product and require assistance, refer to our **[overview](index.md)**.

 ### Higher count

 The currently available pcs of a product may be **more** than what is set as available in the system.